Project

 Actions #2

-Updated by Invader almost 8 years ago
+Updated by Invader about 8 years ago

 @Fog: couldn't the DTK be added as a seperate track to the avi?
 Mixing them could cause problems if the two streams were out of sync.